kite-sdk/kite/cdk-data/src/site/markdown/guide.md

       reader.close();
     }

-Dropping a dataset - an operation as equally destructive as dropping a table in a relational database - works as expected.
+Deleting a dataset - an operation as equally destructive as dropping a table in a relational database - works as expected.

-_Example: Dropping an existing dataset_
+_Example: Deleting an existing dataset_

     DatasetRepository repo = new FileSystemDatasetRepository.Builder()
       .rootDirectory(new Path("/data"))
       .get();

-    if (repo.drop("integers")) {
+    if (repo.delete("integers")) {
-      System.out.println("Dropped dataset integers");
+      System.out.println("Deleted dataset integers");
     }

 As discussed earlier, all operations performed on dataset repositories, datasets, and their associated readers and writers are tightly integrated with the dataset repository's configured metadata provider.
-Dropping a dataset like this, for example, removes both the data as well as the associated metadata.
+Deleting a dataset like this, for example, removes both the data as well as the associated metadata.
 All applications that use the Data module APIs will automatically see changes made by one another if they share the same configuration.
 This is an incredibly